velatkilic/label-gui/readme.md

 - *Add class label region*: Add a class label by typing its name in the textbox and clicking on the *Add* button.
 If you want to assign a particular label to a mask: i) select the class and the mask by clicking on them and ii) press the **Shift** key.

 - *Prev/Next*: Use these buttons to navigate to different buttons.
-You can alternative enter the frame ID.
+You can alternatively enter the frame ID.

 ### 2.5 Summary <a name="summary"></a>
 - **Left** click to add a foreground point
-- **Right** click to subtract a foreground point (or equivalently add a background point)
+- **Right** click to add a background point
 - **Space** bar to add a segmentation mask to the list
-- **Esc** to cancel labelling a segmentation
+- **Esc** to reject a segmentation mask
 - **Delete** to delete a segmentation label
 - **Shift** to assign a class label to a mask
 - **Left/Right Arrow** keys to navigate to different frames